fistons/TinyTinyFeed/README.md

 ## Release notes

 * V1.9
+   * Add a nice refresh button, more useless friendly than the "click on the status bar to refresh" thing.
    * Fix the null url issue
    * Fix the non-trimmed preference settings
    * Refactorisation and cleaning